**An anime lover who loves to complain about certain animes BUt also wants to see the good in every anime SEE THE STRUGGLE

 And then the episodes are just all about them flirting with each other.
 I’m pretty sure the creators have this goal of making people feel giddy and in love, but for me, ???
 How can I feel that if I don’t know where it came from? ????

 Most shoujo animes are like this.
-And maybe this is just my preference, but I would love to see how to people who wasn’t all about love suddenly falls in love with each other.
-(I’ll give you some examples that I loved: Bokura ga Ita, Lovely Complex, Toradora are just some of them)
+And maybe this is just my preference, but I would love to see how people who wasn’t all about love suddenly falls in love with each other.
+(I’ll give you some examples that I actually loved watching: Bokura ga Ita, Lovely Complex, Toradora, Golden Time are just some of them)

 6. Female Characters who ALWAYS ALWAYS hits or in any way, abuses the main guy, IN THE NAME OF COMEDY